AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ==================================================================

 Welcome.
-Your Aviatrix product experience starts here.

-The first thing you need to do is to launch the Controller instance.
+This guide walks you through the 3 steps to launch the controller instance.

-We'll walk you through 3 steps.
-By the end, you'll be ready for your first use case.
+When complete, you'll be ready for your first use case.

   |3-step|